POETSII/tinsel/README.md

   `0x00000400-0x000007ff` | Thread-local mailbox scratchpad
   `0x00000800-0x000fffff` | Reserved
   `0x00100000-0x7fffffff` | Cached off-chip DRAM
-  `0xc0000000-0xffffffff` | Translated cached off-chip DRAM
+  `0xc0000000-0xffffffff` | Partition-interleaved cached off-chip DRAM

 Note that the regions `0x40000000-0x7fffffff` and `0xc0000000-0xffffffff` map *to the same memory* in DRAM.
-The only difference is that `0xc0000000-0xffffffff` has an implcit translation applied.
+The only difference is that `0xc0000000-0xffffffff` is *partition interleaved*.
 The idea is that this region can hold a private partition for each thread, e.g. its stack and heap.
-When all threads access their partition at the same time, it can be benificial for DRAM performance to interleave the partitions at the cache-line granularity -- and this is what the implicit translation achieves.
-In the sample tinsel applications we provide, this translated region is used for each thread's private stack and heap.
+When all threads access their partitions at the same time, it can be benificial for DRAM performance to interleave the partitions at the cache-line granularity -- and that's what the `0xc0000000-0xffffffff` region provides.
+This partition-interleaved region is, by default, used for each thread's private stack and heap.

 ## D. Tinsel CSRs